PluribusDigital/playbook/delivery/software-dev/index.md

 * _Capture Metrics:_ If the test suite ran successfully, the CI server can use other tools to measure code coverage, code complexity, compliance with style and a host of other metrics that can be tracked to show how the code has changed, and hopefully, improved over time.
 * _Validate pull requests:_ A CI server can be used as the first step in a PR review process.
 Before other developers get a chance to review the code, it can be automatically built, tested and measured.
 This frees up the development team to perform high-quality review tasks only after the low-level checks have succeeded.

-### The STSI Way
+### The Pluribus Way
 * _Use a CI server:_ There are several free CI servers available.
-We use [Travis](https://travis-ci.org/STSILABS) or [CircleCI](https://circleci.com/gh/STSILABS) for open source projects, and those or others for customer work.
+We use [Travis](https://travis-ci.org/PluribusDigital) or [CircleCI](https://circleci.com/gh/PluribusDigital) for open source projects, and those or others for customer work.
 These should be configured to build and test every pull request.
 * _Metrics:_ Depending on the application, it may be important to use analyzers to check code quality.
-In the past we have used [Code Climate](https://codeclimate.com/) to perform static analysis and [Coveralls](https://coveralls.io/github/STSILABS) to track code coverage.
+In the past we have used [Code Climate](https://codeclimate.com/) to perform static analysis and [Coveralls](https://coveralls.io/github/PluribusDigital) to track code coverage.
 Both of these tools should be integrated with the CI server during PR builds.
 * _Perform security scans_: Static code analysis products like the above code quality tools, or standalone security scan solutions, should be used to find potentially unsecure code (i.e. of the code that we write).
 * _Enforce security audits_: Dependency audit results of high severity should "break the build", and not allow the app to progress to deployment.
 This is generally a quick fix (updating the library to the latest patch version), but could occasionally result in replacing a library that is not well maintained enough to issue fixes.